 Although you cannot be sure how often your pub will be busy, you need to indicate how many people you will have on duty at peak times (in addition to management).
 This should be at least 3 and no more than 10.
-Consider whether you need to flex your staff numbers over the four quarters.
+It is important to review your staffing needs as the game develops.
 For instance, if your pub does more food or enters the hotel market, the staff will be stretched more thinly and customer service levels may suffer.
 If you lower your prices or hold aggressive price promotions, your pub may get a lot busier!
 At the start of the game, you have one manager and one assistant manager.
 A second assistant manager will be needed if you create a function room, dining room or hotel rooms.